thoughtbot/bitters/README.md

     A `base` directory will be generated which contains all of the Bitters files.

-1. Import Bitters after Bourbon in your `application.css.scss` or main manifest file.
+1. Import Bitters in your `application.css.scss` or main manifest file.
 All additional stylesheets should be imported below Bitters.

     ```scss
     @import "base/base";
     ```

-1. Once Bourbon and Bitters are set up, you can begin to import your styles below them.
+1. Once Bitters is set up, you can begin to import your styles below them.

     ```scss